percona/pmm/docs/faq.md

     The increase in memory usage is not proportional to the number of nodes.
 For example, data from 20 nodes should be easily handled with 16 GB.

+!!! alert alert-info "Note"

+    Your CPU must support the SSE4.2 instruction set, a requirement of ClickHouse, a third-party column-oriented database used by Query Analytics.
+If your CPU is lacking this instruction set you won't be able to use QAN.

 **PMM Client**

 Any modern 64-bit Linux distribution.
 It is tested on the latest versions of Debian, Ubuntu, CentOS, and Red Hat Enterprise Linux.